 Realistic definitions of Tantra

-- Tantra is an ancient spiritual system and tradition which includes philosophy and practical instructions or techniques practice to heighten the human awareness and for engendering worldly and spiritual prosperity.
+- Tantra is an ancient spiritual system and tradition which includes philosophy and practical instructions or techniques practice to heighten human awareness and for engendering worldly and spiritual prosperity.

 - Tantra is about exploring and identifying the hidden part in human personality—the feminine qualities in men and masculine qualities in women, like Shiva-Shakti it helps to maintain the balance: helps humans to grow in spirituality and cosmic connection.